WICG/fenced-frame/explainer/opaque_ads_use_cases.md

-*   Outside of the fenced frame, the ad auction returns two ad creative URLs, one for the control arm and one for the experiment arm.
+*   Outside of the fenced frame, the contextual ad auction returns two ad creative URLs, one for the control arm and one for the experiment arm.
-*   The browser API for A/B is then invoked which returns the ad as an opaque output based on user's experiment group.
+*   Shared Storage's [runURLSelectionOperation](https://github.com/pythagoraskitty/shared-storage#simple-example-consistent-ab-experiments-across-sites) is then invoked which returns the ad as an opaque output based on user's experiment group.
 *   The fenced frame is then created with the ad creative which mapped to the opaque output from the restricted JS environment.
-The only way information can be extracted from the fenced frame is by using [aggregate measurement APIs](https://github.com/WICG/conversion-measurement-api/blob/master/AGGREGATE.md), via network access, or outbound navigation from the fenced frame.